“Absorb what is useful, reject what is useless, add what is specifically your own.“ – Bruce Lee

 - If you don’t have to worry about deleting your mail or forking to folders, you avoid death by a 1000 paper cuts.
 (You can always delete later if you must, but batch and defer it.
 Otherwise, that little moment of hesitation robs you over time.)

-An empty inbox is goodness.
+An empty email inbox is goodness.
 I always keep my inboxes empty.
-No clutter.
-No noise.

-But I always keep an empty inbox so that I’m ready for any incoming mail.
+But I always keep an empty email inbox so that I’m ready for any incoming mail.

-A Short Story: You Drive Your Mail or Your Mail Drives You
+A Short Story: You Drive Your Email or Your Email Drives You

 While most people were swamped, I noticed a few colleagues not only survived, but thrived.
 I got curious.
 I learned from them.
 I studied their principles, patterns, and practices that made these masters of action effective.